canonical-ols/snapstore-snap-docs/en/https.md

 # HTTPS

 TLS termination is not enabled by default.
-This means that the traffic between your snap devices and the Snap Store Proxy will not be encrypted.
+This means that the proxy listens only on port 80 after installation.
+If the proxy was [registered](register.md) with an `--https` option, the resulting [assertion](devices.md) instructing client devices to connect to the proxy instead of the upstream store is pointing those devices to use HTTPS to connect to the proxy.

-This document explains how to enable TLS termination in the Snap Store Proxy.
+This document explains how to enable and configure TLS termination in the Snap Store Proxy.

-!!!
-NOTE:
-    Follow the instructions below **after** your Snap Store Proxy is [installed](install.md), but **before** it is [registered](register.md) and before any snap devices are [configured](devices.md) to use this Snap Store Proxy.

 ## Certificate and Key